-A15: Under section 2 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554), "candidate" means a person who stands nominated as a candidate at an election, and also means a person who has publicly declared an intention to stand as a candidate at the election before the close of nominations for an election.
-Therefore, even if a person withdraws his/her nomination after submitting the nomination form, or is decided by the Candidate Eligibility

-Review Committee as not validly nominated, or has publicly declared an intention to stand as a candidate at the election before the close of nominations for the election but has not submitted the nomination form in the end, he/she will still be regarded as a candidate of the election, and must submit the election return before the statutory deadline (regardless of whether he/she has incurred election expenses or accepted election donations).
+A15: Under section 2(1) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554), candidate means a person who stands nominated as a candidate at an election, and also means a person who, at any time before the close of nominations for an election, has publicly declared an intention to stand as a candidate at the election.
+Therefore, even if a person withdraws his/her nomination after submitting the nomination form, or is decided by the Candidate Eligibility Review Committee as not validly nominated, or has publicly declared an intention to stand as a candidate at the election before the close of nominations for the election but has not submitted the nomination form in the end, he/she will still be regarded as a candidate of the election, and must submit the election return before the statutory deadline (regardless of whether he/she has incurred election expenses or accepted election donations).